ionide/Forge/README.md

 ### Installing

+You can download one of the releases found at https://github.com/fsprojects/Fix/releases

-This is still in very early stages so you'll need to clone the repo, build the source, and then move the files in your bin folder to a location of your choosing.
+Alternately you can clone the repo, build the source, and then move the files in your bin folder to a location of your choosing.

 ## Maintainer(s)